replicatedhq/replicated-docs/docs/reference/custom-resource-preflight.md

 #### Example

-This is an example of an analyzer definition with a strict preflight check:
+This is an example of an analyzer definition with a strict preflight check and `exclude` set for installations that do not use the Kubernetes installer.
+In this case, the strict preflight is enforced on a Kubernetes installer cluster but not on an existing cluster or air gap cluster.

 ```yaml
 apiVersion: troubleshoot.sh/v1beta2